florazhang98/E4501_Finalproject/README.md

 ## Introduction

-This webpage implemented Django,a web-application tools in python, to build a squirrel tracker that allows users to add, update, and delete squirrel data as well as visualizing their locations on the map.
+This webpage implemented Django,a web-application tools in python, to build a squirrel tracker that allows users to add, update, and delete squirrel data as well as visualize their locations on the map.

 [**Link**](https://) for the Squirrel Tracker application page.